citizenfx/natives/ENTITY/GetEntityCoords.md

 Vector3 GET_ENTITY_COORDS(Entity entity, BOOL alive);
 ```

-Gets the current coordinates for a specified entity.
+Gets the current coordinates (world position) for a specified entity.

 ## Parameters
 * **entity**: The entity to get the coordinates from.